Saga-Book

 Instructions for Contributors

-1. Any contribution should be submitted in electronic form in a Word or RTF file, as an email attachment or by post on a CD.
+1. Any contribution should be submitted in electronic form in a Word or RTF file, as an email attachment or link.
 In the case of a file including graphics or special characters, a pdf version or a hard copy should also be submitted.
 The contribution should be written in a conventional font (a Times or sans-serif style), double-spaced and with pages numbered.
 So that the contribution can be reviewed anonymously, the author’s name should appear only in the accompanying email or letter and not in the text file or in its title.
 Contributions should be prepared in accordance with the MHRA Style Book (fifth edition, 1996) with the exceptions noted below.

 2. Footnotes should be kept to a minimum.
 Whenever possible the material should be incorporated in the text instead, if necessary in parentheses.
 Footnotes should also be presented in double spacing, and arranged in one continuous numbered sequence indicated by superior Arabic numerals.
 Endnotes should not be used.